 Some might say this is an argument of why women shouldn't be in the workplace.

-That you have oil field workers, miners, men that work hard labor jobs, 50 plus hour work weeks, and they don't even make a small fraction of what these internet whores make.
+I don't know if any of that is fair, but on its face, is this fair that you have oil field workers, miners, men that work hard labor jobs, 50-plus-hour work weeks, and they don't even make a small fraction of what these internet whores make.

 Now, this is an amazing one here.

-This is a dead bug, just a just a shell of a bug with parasites in its brain that have learned to control its brain so that they can use it as a vehicle to travel.
+This is a dead bug, just a shell of a bug with parasites in its brain that have learned to control its brain so that they can use it as a vehicle to travel.

 Carl Benjamin says it's a metaphor for our entire civilization.